 Below are the texts from the original post.
 I thought I'd keep it so I can read it again in the years to come...

-Try this no-meat, quick and easy, stir-fry Chow Fun!
-You will definitely love how simple yet flavorful it is!Just got back from a long-month vacation with my parents who came to us to have their first-ever Europe tour.
-We brought them to see some places here in Germany, like the walled city of Nördlingen; the Hohenzollern Schloss; the beautiful city of Munich and some small trip near our area.
+Just got back from a long-month vacation with my parents who came to us to have their first-ever Europe tour.
+We went to see some places here in Germany, like the walled city of Nördlingen; the Hohenzollern Schloss; the beautiful city of Munich.
+We also did some small trips near our area.
 We also brought them to Austria to see the Alps up close.
-Then we spent some days lazing around in Jesolo, Italy and to for them to see Venice.
+Then we spent some days lazing around in Jesolo, Italy and for them to see Venice.

 Since I am still recovering from a vacation hangover (a.k.a. feeling lazy), I choose to share with you this really easy and simple Cantonese all-time favorite dish, Chow Fun.
 It is a dish of flat rice noodle that is stir-fried.
 It is also common to add meat, usually beef that has been marinated.
 But if you are like me at the moment, trying to avoid anything fussy, then this Vegetable Chow Fun is a perfect dish for you too!

 Chow Fun recipes usually use the fresh wide flat rice noodles known as Ho Fun (hor fun, he fun, shahe fun, chow foon).

 I can't find it here in our area but I saw this dry wide rice sticks.
 This is called Bahn Pho the Thai equivalent for the Chinese Ho Fun which is also used for Pad Thai.